1jour1vin

 Bettane & Desseauve

-"The signature cuvée of the house, this brut blends equal parts Pinot Noir, Meunier, and Chardonnay from 30 crus and combines the 2019 harvest with 25% reserve wines from the previous three years.
-Pale gold in color with fine, persistent bubbles, it is unanimously praised for its elegance throughout the tasting.
-Initially discreet, the nose reveals subtle, delicious aromas of white fruit.
-This fleshy fruitiness, with peach coming to the fore, is confirmed on the palate, which is full-bodied, silky and mellow, harmonious and long, combining richness and delicacy."
+"A signature wine of the house, this brut is a blend of equal parts Pinot Noir, Meunier, and Chardonnay from 30 vineyards, combining the 2019 harvest with 25% reserve wines from the three preceding years.
+Pale gold in color, enlivened by fine, persistent bubbles, it is universally praised for its elegance throughout the tasting.
+Initially discreet, the nose reveals subtle, luscious aromas of white fruit.
+This full-bodied fruitiness, with peach notes standing out, is confirmed on the palate, which is full-bodied, silky, and mellow, harmonious and long-lasting, balancing richness and delicacy.”
 (Le Guide Hachette 2025)

 Buy your Pol Roger Champagnes at the best price in a private sale!